 The reasons for the dissolution of the IA Institute still need to be understood both broadly and deeply, its lessons, meaning and cautions for the future documented for reasons of historical record and the value therein, for those who will live on while we have have passed on.
 This may require many years of fact finding and reflection as it calls for the larger creation of a record of the field as a whole.
 Regardless, both must be done but at this moment the needs of the future should take priority.

-I was honoured to deliver a keynote presentation at the IA Summit in Chicago this year entitled ‘Postcards from the Edge’.
-I have created a .pdf version of it with detailed text.
-I apologise in advance for the large file size so download it at work.
+I was happy to deliver a keynote presentation at the IA Summit in Chicago this year entitled ‘Postcards from the Edge’.

 While at the Summit I participated in the 6th Academics and Practitioners Roundtable.
 This year the topic was ‘Ethics and Information Architecture’ where I presented a lightning version of the paper ‘Wicked Ethics in Design’.